The importance of electrical inspections in reducing fire risks

 The frequency of period inspection is dependant on the type and use of the installation, the quality and frequency of maintenance and any external influences which the installation may be subject to.
 BS7671 provides guidance that the maximum period between inspection and testing is three to five years for most installations, but this could be more or less frequent depending on the installation.

-A ‘Competent Person’ (What is a 'Competent Person'?), as specified under BS7671, should recommend the frequency on conclusion of their first inspection.
+A 'Competent Person', as specified under BS7671, should recommend the frequency on conclusion of their first inspection.

 How can I be assured my electrical inspection provider is competent?